xapian/xapian/xapian-core/docs/index.rst

 Getting Started
 ---------------

-There's a new
-`Getting Started with Xapian <https://getting-started-with-xapian.readthedocs.io/>`_ guide, which is the recommended place to start.
+`Getting Started with Xapian <https://getting-started-with-xapian.readthedocs.io/>`_ is the recommended place to start, and contains updated versions of many of the documentation pages which used to be here.

 Documentation
 -------------